 One of the worst disasters in US history, Hurricane Maria claimed the lives of over 3,000 American citizens in 2017.
 And despite well-publicized issues with federal relief efforts, Puerto Rico has since largely recovered from the tragedy (aside from some very remote areas of the island).

 You may have read about recent Puerto Rico earthquakes.
 These largely impacted the south of the island.
 Well-traveled areas like San Juan are perfectly safe to visit.
-And if you have concerns—or if you want an insider's perspective—you can always message one of our trip planners before booking your trip.
+And if you have concerns—or if you want an insider's perspective—you can always message one of our locals before booking your trip.

 Which brings us to an important point: